 North Island Wildlife Recovery Centre

-Located in the small farming community of Errington, you’ll find a world-class wildlife recovery centre.
+You’ll find a world-class wildlife recovery centre in the small farming community of Errington.
 Since 1986 this eight-acre rehabilitation facility has cared for ill, injured or orphaned cougars, bears, wolves, and birds.
-Along with the care of these creatures, the centre takes great pride in providing the public with extensive education programs.
+Along with caring for these creatures, the centre takes great pride in providing the public with extensive education programs.